This section is dedicated to all existing methods of rolling back or backing up your VMs in Xen Orchestra.

 Remotes are places where your backup and delta backup files will be stored.

-To add a remote, go in Settings/Remotes menu.
+To add a remote, go to the Settings/Remotes menu.

 - SMB (CIFS)